ralvarezmar/2019-tfg-ruben-alvarez/README.md

 ### Week 6

 - WebSim repository emulated in local for testing.
   Repository cloned and fixed for local execution.
-Just needed execute in a shell:
+You just needed execute in a shell:

    > nodejs server.js